SoulYYH/machineLearning_2/README.md

 # machineLearning_2
-This is a implementation of decision tree.
+This is an implementation of decision tree.

 student.py is the main file.